greg-mitchell/notes/coding-interview/graphs-grids.md

 #### Building an Adjacency List or Matrix

-Some problems will provide you with a the graph modeled list of edges which you will want to traverse.
-You can build the adjacency list or matrix by iterating over your edge list.
+Some problems will provide you with a graph modeled as a list of edges which you will want to traverse.
+You can build the adjacency list or matrix by initializing a structure and then iterating over your edge list.
 The below example assumes an undirected, unweighted graph with edges modeled as [Node1_id, Node2_id]

 ```python
 def build_adj_list(num_nodes: int, edges: List[List[int]]) -> List[List[int]]